web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 - Alias conversion is possible for code of the form `import '@common/utils'` or `import utils from '@common/utils'`.
 - Aliasing is possible for code of the form `export { utils } from '@common/utils'`.

-However, there are some cases that cannot be handled at this time.
+However, there are some cases that cannot be handled at this time.Output types of the form `Promise<import('@common/utils')>` cannot be converted at this time.

-- Output types of the form `Promise<import('@common/utils')>` cannot be converted at this time.
+You can discuss it [here](https://github.com/web-infra-dev/modern.js/discussions/4511)

 #### Some examples of the use of `dts`